Lobaro/docs/docs/lorawan-sensors/modbus-lorawan/index.md

 6 messages.
 You can use the frame counter and the indicated length to verify if you receive all parts.

+!!!warning Known Issue
+    Remaining data is not send on port 5 as documented above, but on port 3.

 Modbus Responses that are split up will never be packed together with other Responses.
 The [Examples](#examples) section contains an illustration of a split up Response.